renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## allowPostUpgradeCommandTemplating

-If true allow templating for post-upgrade commands.
+If true allow templating for post-upgrade commands on dependency level pust upgrade commands.

 Let's look at an example of configuring packages with existing Angular migrations.